-There are many areas of my life that have been touched and changed by the loss of my precious daughter, areas that aren’t defined by what happened to me, but by what has happened in me.
-One of the most poignant events that has reflected this was something I got to do for a dear friend of mine.
+There are many areas of my life that have been touched and changed by the loss of my daughter; areas that aren’t defined by what happened to me, but by what has happened -in-me.
+One of the most poignant events that reflected this was something I got to do for a dear friend of mine.

 I met Candy and Dean and their 5 darling children when some friends of ours invited us to join them and a few other families every week at their home.
-It was only a few short months since we had lost Ellie, and we were empty, hungry for support, and needing friends who had the strength to help us through the difficult road ahead.
+It was only a few short months after we had lost Ellie, and we were empty; hungry for support, and needing friends who had the strength to help us through the difficult road ahead.
 Candy warmed my heart immediately with her outgoing friendliness, her frequent smile, and her hilarious story telling.
 At the time, her youngest was a baby, and unlike other babes, he was content to let anyone hold him, without squirming or fussing to be handed back.
-Week after week I would find an excuse to snuggle him into my empty arms and feel the warmth of his baby softness heavy against my chest as we sang into the night.
-His sweet smile and puppy dog eyes warmed my wounded heart.
+Every time we met I would find an excuse to snuggle him in and feel the warmth of his baby softness heavy against my chest as we sang into the night.
+His sweet smile and puppy dog eyes warmed my wounded heart and empty arms.